tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

   - **"Savor the favour"** – If someone offers to do a good deed on your behalf, wait a little before you try to collect it.
   - **"Chance encounters are for chitchat"** – You have been trying to schedule an appointment to speak to the boss about increasing your salary for weeks.
 But don't bring it up when you run into them in a checkout line.
 If you do, you'll never get the raise.

-## six principles of persuasion
+## Six principles of persuasion

-- **reciprocity** this is basically the old biblical principle *do unto others as you would have them do unto you.*
+- **reciprocity** is basically the old biblical principle *do unto others as you would have them do unto you.*
-  - put into action: if you want to get something, give something. the right order is important: offer something first then ask for what you want
+  - put into action: if you want to get something, give something.
+The right order is important: offer something first, then ask for what you want
-  - t’s possible to use this principle of reciprocity by doing favors for others, helping people, publicly praising others and generally working in such a way as to build up a bank of social obligations owed to you.
+  - it’s possible to use this principle of reciprocity by doing favours for others, helping people, publicly praising others, and generally working in such a way as to build up a bank of social obligations owed to you.
 Each of these obligations will be settled at some point, probably to your advantage.
-Of course, if you’re too over the top with this type of behavior, it will cease to work.
+Of course, if you’re too over the top with this type of behaviour, it will cease to work.

-- **Authority** we tend to follow the advice of experts.
+- **Authority** We tend to follow the advice of experts.
 We have more Trust in a doctor who is wearing a white coat and displaying diplomas on their wall.
-  - building trust and credibility is very important, but that it’s also possible to build some of that sense of authority through the recommendations and good words of others.
-It may be worth asking others to recommend you, or recommending others so that they feel a social obligation to recommend you in return.
+  - building trust and credibility is very important, but it’s also possible to build some of that sense of authority through the recommendations and good words of others.
+It may be worth asking others to recommend you or recommending others so that they feel a social obligation to recommend you in return.

-- **consistency** we look up to people who are consistent in their words and behaviors.
+- **consistency** We look up to people who are consistent in their words and behaviours.
   - From a persuasion and influence perspective, this means that if I can convince you to act in a minor way in relation to something, then you’ll think of yourself as that type of person and be more likely to act in that way again in the future.
 You’ll also be more likely to increase your actions in that direction,
   - *put into action*: don't follow every trend.
-Be the consistent one, people will remember you for that.
+Be the consistent one.
+People will remember you for that.

 - **consensus** Humans are social by nature and generally feel that it’s important to conform to the norms of a social group.
-This means that when it comes to decision making, we often look around us to see what others are doing, before making our mind up.
+This means that when it comes to decision-making, we often look around us to see what others are doing before making our mind up.
-  - *put into action:* if you want someone to do something, show others doing it ("People who brought this book also brough...")
+  - *put into action:* if you want someone to do something, show others doing it ("People who brought this book also brought...")

 - **scarcity**
-  - we all want that which is rare and we are all afraid to lose what we have
+  - we all want that which is rare, and we are all afraid to lose what we have
-  - put into action it might not be enough to talk about the benefits of your offer you also need to point out what people will lose if they fail to act.
-This also holds true if people face change they are usually scared of what they might lose therefore it's good to tell them what they will lose if they fail to move
+  - put into action, it might not be enough to talk about the benefits of your offer.
+You also need to point out what people will lose if they fail to act.
+This also holds true if people face change.
+They are usually scared of what they might lose; therefore, it's good to tell them what they will lose if they fail to move
   - The less of something there is, the more people tend to want it.
 This holds true for experiences as well as for material products.
-  - From a persuasion and influence perspective this means that to increase interest in your product or service, you may benefit from reducing its availability (or at least creating a sense of scarcity).
+  - From a persuasion and influence perspective, this means that to increase interest in your product or service, you may benefit from reducing its availability (or at least creating a sense of scarcity).

-- **liking** this is the most universal principle people prefer to say yes to people they like but who do we like?
+- **liking** This is the most universal principle.
+People prefer to say yes to people they like, but who do we like?
-  - according to sealdini there are three factors
+  - according to Sealdini, there are three factors
     - we like people who are similar to us
     - we like people who compliment us
     - we like people who cooperate with us towards a common goal
-  - "get in the habit of helping people out and don't say no big deal say of course; it's what partners do for each other' - label what happened an act of partnership"
+  - "Get in the habit of helping people out and don't say no big deal says of course; it's what partners do for each other' - label what happened an act of partnership."
   - you simply need to become liked by those around you and those you are looking to persuade or influence.
-You can do this by cooperating with others, by paying others genuine compliments and by identifying similarities and building relationships.
-They key here, though, is that you need to build these relationships and garner this “liking” before you try and influence others.
-If you try and become liked once you’ve started your efforts to influence, then those efforts will fail.
+You can do this by cooperating with others, paying others genuine compliments, identifying similarities, and building relationships.
+The key here is that you need to build these relationships and garner this “liking” before you try to influence others.
+If you try to become like once you’ve started your efforts to influence, those efforts will fail.

 ## two rules of meetings why meetings take so long